Interesting Facts About Our Members

 • Deryck Skinner really raised the bar in late 2005 by completing his 100 miler at the age of 72 years and 11 months, thus becoming the oldest new Centurion ever in the world.
 Deryck's time was an impressive 22:39:55.
 Deryck quickly built on this first effort, and in just under 12 months, he completed the 100 mile distance within 24 hours on 4 occasions, once as a 72 year old and three times as a 73 year old.
 On the third of these four occasions, he chieved this feat during the first 24 hours in a 48 hour event.
 In the full 48 hours, he walked 257.877 km, the best ever by an Australian.

-• While we have 49 male members, we have only 10 women members, namely Carmela Carrassi, Sue Clements, Jill Green, Sandra Brown, Carol Baird, Lyn Lewis, Karyn Bollen, Cathy Cox, Caroline Mestdagh and Michelle Thompson.
-Of these 10, Carmela, Carol, Lyn, Karyn, Cathy and Michelle are Aussies - Sue, Jill and Sandra and Caroline are amongst the many overseas walkers who regularly come over for our events.
+• While we have 73 male members, we have only 15 women members, namely Carmela Carrassi, Sue Clements, Jill Green, Sandra Brown, Carol Baird, Lyn Lewis, Karyn Bollen, Cathy Cox, Caroline Mestdagh, Michelle Thompson, Sharon Scholz, Sandra de Graaff, Gertrude Achterberg, Sabina Hamaty and Allicia Heron.
+Of these 15, Carmela, Carol, Lyn, Karyn, Cathy, Michelle, Sharon, Sabina and Allicia are Aussies - Sue, Jill and Sandra, Caroline, Sandra and Gertrude are amongst the many overseas walkers who regularly come over for our events.

 • Our 100 mile record is held by Ian Jack while our 50 mile record is held by Clarrie Jack.
 Clarrie and Ian are identical twins.
 Clarrie and Ian were top walkers in the seventies and still keep fit.
 They still look the same.

-• Our most decorated member was for many years Chris Clegg who has completed the 100 miles in England, Australia, USA and Holland.
+• Our most decorated member was for many years Chris Clegg who completed the 100 miles in England, Australia, USA and Holland.
 He completed 5 100 milers during a long and illustrious ultra distance career.
-He has since been joined by Geoff Hain who has been awarded 5 of the 6 available Centurion badges in the modern era - Australia, New Zealand, USA, England and Continental Europe.
-Only the Malaysian badge currently eludes Geoff.
+He was joined first by Geoff Hain who was awarded 5 of the 6 available Centurion badges and then by Sharon and Justin Scholz who have each since been awarded all 7 available badges (Australia, New Zealand, USA, England, African, Continental Europe and German).

-• Sandra Brown, arguably the greatest female ultra walker in the world, competed in our 1999 walk and set Open Womens records that will take some beating.
-Sandra has completed over 100 100 mile/24 Hour events.
-She is a multiple Centurion, having qualified the British, Continental, New Zealand, Australian, American and Malaysian centurion standard.
-She has since been joined in this feat by Jill Green.
-Sandra and Jill are the only 2 walkers to have achieved all 6 Centurion badges.
+• Sandra Brown, without doubt the greatest ever female ultra walker in the world, competed in our 1999 walk and set Open Womens records that will take some beating.
+Sandra has now completed over 200 100 mile/24 Hour events.
+She has all 7 Centurion badges, having qualified for the British, Continental, New Zealand, Australian, American, Malaysian and African centurion standards..

-• Peter Bennett is our most prolific Australian ultra distance walker, having walked in excess of 100 miles within 24 hours an amazing 15 times.
+• Justin Scholz is our most prolific Australian ultra distance walker, having walked in excess of 100 miles within 24 hours an amazing 22 times.
+Peter Bennett is very close with 21 finishes.
+Ou most prolific female member is Sharon Scholz with 12 finishes.

-• We have 10 men who have both walked and run the 100 mile distance in Australia inside 24 hours.
-These members are (in order of achieving this feat) Claude Martin, Jim Turnbull, George Audley, Stan Miskin, Yiannis Kouros, Geoff Hain, David Billett, Ian Valentine, Justin Scholz and Barry Loveday.
-Claude was a walker by sport while the others were all ultra-distance runners by trade.
+• We have 13 Australian based centurion men who have both walked and run the 100 mile distance in Australia inside 24 hours.
+These members are (in order of achieving this feat) Claude Martin, Jim Turnbull, George Audley, Stan Miskin, Yiannis Kouros, Geoff Hain, David Billett, Michael Harvey, Bob Lee, Ian Valentine, Justin Scholz, Barry Loveday and Anyce Melham.
+Claude and Michael were walkers by sport while the others were all ultra-distance runners by trade.

-• We have 4 women who have also achieved the ultimate double - having both run and walked 100 miles in 24 hours.
-These are Sandra Brown, Carold Baird, Lyn Lewis and Michelle Thompson.
+• We have 7 Australian based centurion women who have also achieved the ultimate double - having both run and walked 100 miles in 24 hours.
+These are Sandra Brown, Carol Baird, Lyn Lewis, Michelle Thompson, Sharon Scholz, Sabina Hamaty ands Allicia Heron.

 • Chris Clegg becoming an American Centurion in 1972